contentful/slash-developers/docs/concepts/images.md

 ## Retrieve assets and image url

-Read [how to setup and authenticate a JavaScript app](/developers/docs/javascript/tutorials/using-js-cda-sdk/), and then fetch the assets from the space, constructing a URL for the image file.
+Read [how to setup and authenticate a JavaScript app](/developers/docs/javascript/tutorials/using-js-cda-sdk/), and then fetch the assets from the space, constructing an URL for the image file.

 ~~~javascript
 client.getAssets()